dcloudio/hbuilderx-extension-docs/en/Tutorial/SourceControl/SVN/MacOSX.md

 # MacOSX SVN

-In HBuilderX, to use SVN, you need to install the SVN plug-in first.
+In HBuilderX, you have to install the SVN plug-in before you can use SVN.

-The SVN plug-in calls the `external SVN command line tool`, so you also need to install the svn command tool.
+The SVN plug-in calls the `external SVN command line tool`, you need to install SVN command tool.

 ## SVN Command line tool

 Open `Operating System Terminal` and enter the following command.
 If brew is not installed, please install it first[Homebrew](https://brew.sh/index_zh-cn)

 ```
 brew install subversion

-# check svn command
+# check svn installed or not
 which svn
 ```

-## plug-in Install
+## Install SVB Plugin

-HBuilderX Top menu, 【Tool】-> 【plug-in installation】.
-Open the plug-in installation window, Find SVN, Click【Install】.
+HBuilderX Top menu, [Tool]-> [plug-in installation].
+Open the plug-in installation window, Find SVN, Click [Install].

 <img src="/static/snapshots/tutorial/source_control/plugin_macosx_en.png" style="zoom:40%; border-radius: 20px;border: 1px solid #eee;" />

-## Operation menu
+## SVN menu

-Project manager, select the project, right-click the menu, you can see the SVN related operation menu.
+In the project manager, select the project and right-click the menu to see the SVN related operation menu.

 <img src="/static/snapshots/tutorial/source_control/svn_macosx_menu_en.png" style="zoom:50%;border-radius: 5px;border: 1px solid #eee;" />